Segesterone acetate: Pharmacokinetics

 Segesterone acetate is only weakly active orally, and is instead given as a subcutaneous implant.
 The oral bioavailability of segesterone acetate has been reported to be only 10%.
 However, it has also been reported that the medication is more than 100-fold as potent when delivered via subcutaneous implant relative to oral administration in rats.
 It has been estimated that segesterone acetate administered at a dose of 2 to 3 mg/day in the form of a transdermal gel delivers approximately 200 to 300 μg/day segesterone acetate based on a transdermal bioavailability of about 10 to 12%.
 Segesterone acetate is bound to albumin.
 It does not bind to sex hormone-binding globulin.
 Segesterone, the deacetylated form of segesterone acetate, is a metabolite of the medication.
 The biological half-life of parenteral segesterone acetate has been reported to be 24 to 72 hours.
 One study specifically reported a biological half-life of 26.8 hours.
 It has been reported that the biological half-life of segesterone acetate with oral administration is only 1 to 2 hours.
 In contrast to all of the preceding however, the US Food and Drug Administration (FDA) label for Annovera, a one-year vaginal ring containing ethinylestradiol and segesterone acetate, lists a circulating half-life of segesterone acetate of 4.5 hours.

 Chemistry

 Segesterone acetate, also known as 16-methylene-17α-acetoxy-19-norprogesterone or as 16-methylene-17α-acetoxy-19-norpregn-4-ene-3,20-dione, is a synthetic norpregnane steroid and a derivative of progesterone.
 It is a combined derivative of 17α-hydroxyprogesterone and 19-norprogesterone, or a derivative of gestronol (17α-hydroxy-19-norprogesterone).
 The medication is the C17α acetate ester of segesterone, which, in contrast, was never marketed.
 Other 19-norprogesterone derivatives include demegestone, gestonorone caproate (norhydroxyprogesterone caproate), nomegestrol acetate, promegestone, and trimegestone.
 Segesterone acetate is a derivative of 16-methylene-17α-hydroxyprogesterone acetate, and is the analogue of methenmadinone acetate without the C19 methyl group or the C6 double bond.
 A derivative of segesterone acetate with even greater progestogenic potency in comparison to segesterone acetate is 18-methylsegesterone acetate.

+Synthesis

+The chemical synthesis of segesterone acetate is described:

+In a two-step, one-pot procedure, the enone of bolandione (1) was converted to its enol ether using triethylorthoformate, followed by formylation of the remaining ketone to provide PC86346380 (2).
+The ethynylation reaction with trimethysilylacetylene [1066-54-2] in deprotonated using LiHMDS base followed by removal of the TMS group generated PC71617290 (3).
+The alkyne was then hydrated under acidic conditions to the corresponding ketone, PC89665355 (4).
+The next series of reactions facilitated inversion of configuration about the congested C-17 locus.
+The treatment with phenyl sulfuryl chloride resulted in chloride displacement and a 2,3-sigmatropic rearrangement to arrive at sulfoxide, PC89665367 (5).
+Subjection of the enone to trimethoxyphosphine and triethylamine, followed by treatment with hypochlorous acetic anhydride conditions induced a Mislow–Evans rearrangement to complete the preparation of segesterone acetate (6).